virusphp/bridging-bpjs/README.md

 		$this->bridging = new BridgeIcare();
 	}

-	// Example To use get Referensi diagnosa
+	// Example To use get History
 	// Name of Method example
 	public function getHistory(Request $reqeust)
 	{